The best places to see wild horses in the USA

 A band of wild horses crosses the park’s scenic loop drive early in the morning.

-The original idea was to create a national park to honor Roosevelt.
+The original idea here was to create a national park to honor Roosevelt.
 But the Badlands area of North Dakota where Roosevelt lived briefly and returned to regularly wasn’t seen as a compelling enough natural area for a national park.
 So, when the Theodore Roosevelt National Memorial Park was established in 1947, it focused on the historical importance of the area’s landscape, as Roosevelt claimed he never would have become president if not for his experiences in North Dakota.

 The best place to see wild horses in Oregon: Steens Mountain (southeast Oregon)